THE BLUE PLAQUE ROUTE

 'There goes Great Aunt Mary': - another village home with a ghostly connection?

-Great Aunt Mary still likes to make her presence known though should something important be happening in the family.
-On rare occasions the smell of an old paraffin lamp is noticeable, upon which the family comment ‘there goes Great Aunt Mary’.
+Great Aunt Mary still likes to make he presence known though should something important be happening in the family.
+On rare occasions the smell of an old paraffin lamp is noticeable, upon which the family comment 'there goes Great Aunt Mary'.

 (for a full account please go to the TALES section of this website and look under ‘Tales from … Behind the Veil’).